Sunday, December 28, 2008

 I got an e-mail yesterday from condohype alerting me to this article in The Gastritis and Mal-absorbed.
 I suppose I ought to be more charitable - given the Season of Blissful Consumption, and given that the writer, Timothy Taylor, gave a (favourable?) mention of condohype and vancouver (un)real estate - let's call it The Globe and Mail.

-THE CITY: A BIWEEKLY LOOK AT LIFE IN VANCOUVER
+THE CITY: A BIWEEKLY LOOK AT LIFE IN VANCOUVERI could not agree more.
+Further, he writes;

 The upside to the bubble bursting: Sanity returns